 2008 March - Presidential and parliamentary elections.
 Opposition MDC claims victory.

-2008 June - Run-off goes ahead.
-Mugabe declared winner.
-Tsvangirai pulled out days before poll, complaining of intimidation.
+2008 June - Robert Mugabe declared winner of run-off presidential election after Morgan Tsvangirai pulled out days before the poll, complaining of intimidation.

 2008 July - EU, US widen sanctions against Zimbabwe's leaders.